Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 I have provided some files in the folder `docker_files` for your reference only but we do not need those for running the demo.

 # Steps:
-#### Step 0: Login to you lambda machine and open a new tmux session on lambda machine
+#### Step 0: Login to your lambda machine and open a new tmux session
 `tmux new -s docker_trial`

 #### Step 1: Prepare the data